ckeditor/ckeditor4/tests/plugins/listblock/manual/rightclick.md

 ## Procedure

+1. Open console.
-1. Open "Styles" combo.
+2. Open "Styles" combo.
-2. Right click any option.
+3. Right click any option.

 	### Expected result:

 	Focus is moved to the clicked option.

-### Unexpected result
+	### Unexpected result:

 	Clicked style is applied to the editor.
+4. Press `Space`/`Enter`.

+	### Expected result:

+	Focused option is applied to the editor.

+	### Unexpected result:

+	* Nothing happens.
+	* There is error in the console.